-“In the campus strategic plan, The Next 150, our university committed to redefining the role of public higher education and addressing societal grand challenges.
-Through this Global Strategy, we have the opportunity to continue living up to that commitment, ambitiously and responsibly.
+“In the campus strategic plan, our university committed to redefining the role of public higher education and addressing societal grand challenges.
+Through the Vision 2030 Global Strategy, we have the opportunity to continue living up to that commitment, ambitiously and responsibly.
 Our diverse community continues to be our most valuable asset: the faculty members who will lead the research and teaching, the professionals who will support our engagement and operations, the undergraduate and graduate students who will explore and challenge the curriculum, the partners who will collaborate with us, and the alumni who will represent us around the globe.
 I call upon all members of our community to join us in boldly pursuing these priorities.” – Chancellor Robert J. Jones

 The University of Illinois Urbana-Champaign’s first 150 years have been characterized by world-changing achievements, discoveries, and creations.
 Advancements in disability resources and education; the development of the fitness movement in the United States; the first computer-based education system; magnetic resonance imaging (MRI); the first graphical web browser; and the foundational work on the quantum-well laser that led to the invention of LED lights have redefined industries and influenced scholarship.
 These innovations are just a few examples of how the university has contributed to society.